 So, as a part of the event, we hosted intimate, interactive breakout sessions on these topics requested by attendees.
 Our rising leaders selected from three breakout options led by RemoteWorks Co-Founder Tamara Sanderson, EDGE Mentoring Director of Groups Kristen Campbell, and Performance 3 Chief Performance Officer Thresette Briggs.

 The Key to Unlocking the Magic of Remote Work

-During her breakout session, Tamara Briggs unpacked advice on hybrid and remote leadership from her upcoming book grounded in her experience leading distributed teams.
+During her breakout session, Tamara Sanderson unpacked advice on hybrid and remote leadership from her upcoming book grounded in her experience leading distributed teams.
 Tamara is the co-founder of Remote Works, an organizational design and consulting firm.
 She cut her teeth in design at IDEO, tech at Google and Automattic, and finance and operations at Oliver Wyman and Audax Group.
 With over 12 years of distributed work experience, largely while traveling the world with 70 countries and seven continents under her belt, Tamara learned the secrets to making remote work work.

 Tamara’s advice for the group included but was not limited to grounding your organization in self-awareness when it comes to remote works.
 In addition to her self-awareness principle, she walked our rising leaders through different synchronous and asynchronous communication types and had the group evaluate each one.

 These guiding principles served as the foundation for her individual energy audit and other resources she provided to the group, including team playbooks to work better with one another and a meeting audit tool.